hhaji/Algorithms-For-Data-Science/Projects/README.md

 # Course Project Resources:
 Several programming assignments that cover the topic of the course.
 Students individually implement given assignments in recommended language or tool, and periodically demonstrate the progress to teaching assistants.
-Students should create a folder inside of this folder (using pull request) containing their projects.
-The name of each folder starts with the name of data set and it ends with the name of algorithms used to analysis the data.
+ٍEach Student should create his/her own folder inside of this folder (using pull request) containing his/her projects.
+The name of each folder starts with the name of data set followed by underline and it ends with the familyname of the student (name-of-data_Familyname).
+The folder should contain a Readme.md file in which any student should explain the result of his/her  analysis.

 The following resources may be helpful for those still undecided about their course project.